zdharma-continuum/zinit/docs/zsh-plugin-standard.md

 Zle editor is the part of the Zsh that is responsible for receiving the text from the user.
-It can be said that it’s based on widgets, which are nothing more than Zsh functions that are allowed to be ran in Zle context, i.e. from the Zle editor (plus a few minor differences, like the `$WIDGET` parameter that’s automatically set by the Zle editor).
+It can be said that it’s based on widgets, which are nothing more than Zsh functions that are allowed to be ran in Zle context, i.e. from the Zle editor (plus a few minor differences, like e.g.: the `$WIDGET` parameter that’s automatically set by the Zle editor).

 The syntax of the call is: